dhlab-basel/Sipi/docs/lua.md

 file index.
 It returns `true, table` on success or `false, errormsg` on failure.
 The table has 2 members: - `mimetype` - `charset`

+### server.file\_mimeconsistency

+    success, is_consistent = server.file_mimeconsistency(path)
+    success, is_consistent = server.file_mimeconsistency(index)

+Checks if the file extension and the mimetype determined by the magic of the file is consistent.
+The first form requires a path (including the filename with extension), the second can be used for checking uploads by passing the file index.
+It returns `true, is_consistent` on success or `false, errormsg` in case of an error. `is_consistent` is true if the mimetype corresponds to the file extension.

 ### server.requireAuth

     success, table = server.requireAuth()